PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 .....

-## Same-server deployment
+## Script hook deployment

 This is the approach I use for managing my site content on [my main website](http://beesbuzz.biz).
-It requires that your git repository lives on the same server as your actual Publ installation.
+It requires that you can run shell scripts from your git repositories, and ideally your git repository lives on the same server as your actual Publ installation.

 On your webserver, create a private git repository wherever you want it, for example, `$HOME/sitefiles/example.com.git`; here is an example of how to do so (after logging into your server with `ssh`):